Skillful Appellate Attorneys

 After a civil lawsuit or criminal case has concluded, the outcome is often subject to intense scrutiny to overturn or defend a jury verdict.
 In certain situations, new evidence or additional information surfaces, allowing the possibility of a reversal or a new trial.
 In other instances, the trial court made errors in finding facts, applying the law, or instructing the jury.
 These actions can be corrected through the appellate process.

-At THE WOLF LAW FIRM, we assist clients in the Detroit area, and throughout Michigan and the United States with both civil and criminal appeals.
+At THE WOLF LAW FIRM, our appellate attorneys assist clients in the Detroit area, throughout Michigan and nationally with both civil and criminal appeals.

 A proficient trial attorney does not necessarily equate to a proficient appellate attorney.
 State and federal appellate rules and procedures are much different than the rules and procedures governing trial practice.
 Hiring an experienced appeals attorney is therefore paramount to the success of your appeal.